ASSOCIATION ASSIGNED: Childhood Arthritis and Rheumatology Research Alliance (CARRA)

 AMOUNT OF TRAVEL REQUIRED: Approximately 10-15 days per year; some evening and weekend work may be required.

 EDUCATION/EXPERIENCE REQUIRED: Bachelor’s degree; excellent organizational and communications skills; computer proficiency; high accuracy; attention-to-detail.
-Previous clinical research coordination experience a plus.
+Previous multi-site clinical research coordination experience is required.

 Specific skills and qualifications include: